Buying Guide- Espresso machines

 Advanced User.
 Price range $4k+ Those users requiring maximum control over espresso quality: Dual boiler machine.

 These machines offer ultimate control and flexibility.
 Most are classified as small commercial machines although they can be quite compact.
 They generally have rotary pumps and can be plumbed or run from an internal water tank.
 All have PID control of shot temperature and this can be useful for black coffee drinkers who like to experiment with roast depth and new “third wave” light roast coffees in pursuit of fruit notes and flavour.
 Most offer low energy modes where the steam boiler can be powered down if not required.
 Popular e-61 examples include the Rocket Espresso R Cinquantotto and the Izzo Alex Duetto.
+The Profitec Drive and Move are other examples worth considering.

 The purist- Advanced skills and looking to produce exceptional coffee.
 Price range >$4500